danieldudzic/woocommerce-paypal-payments/modules/ppcp-settings/docs/applying-default-values-after-onboarding.md

 ### Styling

-All US merchants use the same settings, regardless of any onboarding choices.
+All US merchants use the same settings, regardless of onboarding choices.

 | Button Location  | Enabled | Displayed Payment Methods                       |
 |------------------|---------|-------------------------------------------------|